bobf/devpack/README.md

 ```

 Any gems that fail to load (due to `LoadError`) will generate a warning.

+All dependencies are recursively verified for compatibily before loading.
+If no compatible version can be located then the gem will not be loaded.

 It is recommended that `.devpack` is added to your `.gitignore`.